Browse the site and make a Donation Now!

 In addition to socioeconomic instability, high levels of poverty and malnutrition, Afghanistan is among the countries most vulnerable and least prepared to adapt to climate change (Notre Dame Global Adaptation Index).

-Multiple districts in Afghanistan’s Baghlan province were devastated by heavy rains and flash flooding in May 2024.
+In May 2024, multiple districts in Afghanistan’s Baghlan province were devastated by heavy rains and flash flooding.

 Three hundred people were killed, 1,600 were injured, thousands of families were displaced, and entire communities were destroyed.
 Thousands of homes were also damaged, along with roads, agricultural land and critical infrastructure.
 Islamic Relief teams in Afghanistan responded with urgency, assessing immediate and longer term, and providing humanitarian aid.